cysouw/graphicalgrammar/text/germany.md

 Satzbilder like Lehmann [@lyon1889: 269-270]

 more extensive in *Lektüre als Grundlage* Satzbilder wie Hoffmann [@lyon1897: 130-154]

+*Handbuch* has seen many revision and editions.
+The 8th edition from 1919 (strongly revised) includes Utzinger-style tree graphic [@lyon1919: 122, 136].
+The section about *Satzbilder* under the heading *Periode* [@lyon1919: 196-198] is verbatim identical to the 1889 version.

 ## Kuderna (1893) *Sprachliches Mahnwort*